 The LeBaron & Yvonne M. Taylor Scholarship Fund was established by LeBaron Taylor in 1997 to honor his wife, the late Yvonne M. Taylor, who served as the organization's Administrative Director.
 Subsequently, upon the death of LeBaron Taylor, his name was added to the Fund as a tribute to his many years of support of BESLA.
 The funds and criteria for awarding scholarships to students are administered in cooperation with the Taylor family.

 III.
 The Flash and Bennie Wiley Scholarship Fund

-In 2015, in recognition of BESLA’s 35th Anniversary Fletcher “Flash” Wiley and his wife, Bennie Wiley endowed the Flash and Bennie Wiley Scholarship Fund.
-Though a donation of $25000, BESLA will be able to award a minimum $1000 scholarship each year to a deserving student attending a historically black law school.
+In 2015, in recognition of BESLA's 35th Anniversary, Fletcher "Flash" Wiley and his wife, Bennie Wile, endowed the Flash and Bennie Wiley Scholarship Fund.
+Through their initial donation of $25,000, BESLA will be able to award a minimum of $1,000 scholarship each year to a deserving student attending a historically Black law school.